 Near Lotus Mahal, Kamalapura, Hospet

-- Bellary Fort: Situated in the historic city of Ballari, the Ballari Fort is built on top of Ballari Gudda or the Fort Hill.
+- Bellary Fort: Situated in the historic city of Ballari, the Ballari Fort is built on top of Ballari Gudda or Fort Hill.
 The fort is believed to have been built during Vijayanagara times by the Palegar chief Hanumappa Nayaka.
-Hyder Ali took possession of the fort from the Nayakas in 1769, and got it renovated and modified with the help of a French engineer.
-Legend has it that the engineer was hanged, for overlooking the fact that the neighboring Kumbara Gudda was taller than Ballari Gudda, thus compromising the secrecy and command of the fort.
+Hyder Ali took possession of the fort from the Nayakas in 1769 and got it renovated and modified with the help of a French engineer.
+Legend has it that the engineer was hanged, for overlooking the fact that the neighbouring Kumbara Gudda was taller than Ballari Gudda, thus compromising the secrecy and command of the fort.
 His grave is believed to be located near the East Gate of the fort, though some locals believe it to be the grave of a Muslim holy man.
 Visit the illuminated fort in the evenings and watch the past come alive.

 - Sanganakallu: The Sanganakallu-Kupgal area is an ancient archaeological site and the excavations here have been dated to the Neolithic period, between 5,000 and 10,000 years ago.
 The Sanganakallu-Kupgal area is the location of one of the oldest village settlements discovered in Asia.
-The excavations are centered around four hills that have shown evidence of inhabitation during the Neolithic period.
-Archaeologists have discovered that the area was a large centre for the production of stone tools and implements as well as etched stone seals and inscriptions.
-The area also offers the opportunity to view rock art, ancient burial mounds and unique ringing stones.
+The excavations are cantered around four hills that have shown evidence of inhabitation during the Neolithic period.
+Archaeologists have discovered that the area was a large center for the production of stone tools and implements as well as etched stone seals and inscriptions.
+The area also offers the opportunity to view rock art, ancient burial mounds, and unique ringing stones.

 - Hulikuntiraya Temple, Bommaghatta: Bommaghatta is home to an old temple of Hulikuntiraya (Lord Hanuman) which is quite popular with devotees from Ballari and neighboring districts.

 - Daroji Sloth Bear Sanctuary: Daroji Sloth Bear Sanctuary is the first Sloth Bear Sanctuary in India and Asia, declared exclusively for the protection and conservation of the Sloth Bear.
-Daroji Bear Sanctuary is spread over 82.7 square km.
-Sightings from machans are normally organized in the evenings as these bears are mostly nocturnal.
-Home to a large number of free ranging bears, the sanctuary also has hyenas, wild boars, pangolins, porcupines, jackals and leopards.
-Other denizens include star tortoise, monitor lizard and rock agama.
-A drive through the scrub jungle also provides opportunities to sight endemic species of birds such as the painted spur fowl, yellow throated bulbul, sand grouse, stone curlew and peafowl.
-Located at the edge of the Daroji Sloth Bear Sanctuary, is a property of Jungle Lodges & Resorts - The Hampi Heritage & Wilderness Resort which provides accommodation facilities and safari rides.
+Daroji Bear Sanctuary is spread over 82.7 square km Sightings from machans are normally organized in the evenings as these bears are mostly nocturnal.
+Home to a large number of free-ranging bears; the sanctuary also has hyenas, wild boars, pangolins, porcupines, jackals, and leopards.
+Other denizens include star tortoise, monitor lizard, and rock agama.
+A drive through the scrub jungle also provides opportunities to sight endemic species of birds such as the painted spurfowl, yellow-throated bulbul, sand grouse, stone curlew, and peafowl.
+Located at the edge of the Daroji Sloth Bear Sanctuary is a property of Jungle Lodges & Resorts which provides accmmodation facilities and safari rides.

-- Sandur: The district of Ballari perhaps evokes images of dust, mining and scorching heat in a tourist’s mind.
+- Sandur: The district of Ballari perhaps evokes images of dust, mining, and scorching heat in a tourist’s mind.
 However, one particular place here makes you feel like in the cool environs and greenery of the Western Ghats in this district – Sandur.
 The high altitude of Sandur, located around 900 meters makes for a pleasant climate and rich biodiversity of flora and fauna.
-The around 48 km stretch of the spindle-shaped Sandur Hill range starts from the TB Dam in Hospet Taluk, and ends at Swamihalli in Sandur Taluk.
+The around 48 km stretch of the spindle-shaped Sandur Hill range starts from the TB Dam in Hosapete Taluk and ends at Swamihalli in Sandur Taluk.
 This long and tall mountain range plays a vital role in impacting the climate of north-eastern Karnataka.
-The forest type in this the spindle-shaped hill range is entirely different from the ecosystem of the plains of the Deccan Plateau.
+The forest type in this spindle-shaped hill range is entirely different from the ecosystem of the plains of the Deccan Plateau.
 Narihalla, the lifeline of Sandur, ends in a dam built near Taranagara.
-Such was Sandur’s natural beauty that even Mahatma Gandhi in his visit to this place during 1930s, so enamored by its beauty, quoted “See Sandur in September”.Sandur’s landscape also gets carpeted with the Neela Kurinji (a shrub mainly found in the forests of the Western Ghats) blooms which happens once in 12 years.
+Such was Sandur’s natural beauty that even Mahatma Gandhi in his visit to this place during the 1930s, so enamoured by its beauty, quoted “See Sandur in September”.Sandur’s landscape also gets carpeted with the Neela Kurinji (a shrub mainly found in the forests of the Western Ghats) blooms which happens once in 12 years.
 Patches of purplish-blue flowers bedecks these hill ranges of Sandur taluk and have been attracting nature lovers and botanists.
 The last bloom happened in 2017.
-The presence of Neela Kurinji, goes to show the rich biodiversity in Sandur forests.
+The presence of Neela Kurinji goes to show the rich biodiversity in Sandur forests.
 Historically, it was the capital of the Sandur State, a small principality, ruled by the Ghorpade kings.
 And as per legends, it is said to have been also called Skandapuri (meaning city of Skanda or Lord Kumaraswamy, whose temple is situated nearby).
 Sandur is also famous for the 8th Century Parvathi Temple built by the Chalukyas.
-The fauna and avian life found here is also truly remarkable.
-It is believed that once tigers used to roam here.
-Today, it is home to leopards, Sloth Bears, wolves, jackals, Four-horned Antelopes etc. The Sandur Valley and its surrounding area has more than 200 resident and migratory birds.
-The residents include the rare Yellow-throated Bulbul along with Orange-headed Thrush, Red Spurfowl, Puff-throated Babbler, White-throated Fantail, Blue-capped Rock Thrush, Tickell’s Blue Flycatcher, Verditer Flycatcher, Red-breasted Flycatcher etc. It is indeed a birder’s paradise.
+The fauna and avian life found here are also truly remarkable.
+Today, it is home to leopards, Sloth Bears, wolves, jackals, Four-horned Antelopes, etc. The Sandur Valley and its surrounding area have more than 200 resident and migratory birds.
+The residents include the rare Yellow-throated Bulbul along with Orange-headed Thrush, Red Spurfowl, Puff-throated Babbler, White-throated Fantail, Blue-capped Rock Thrush, Tickell’s Blue Flycatcher, Verditer Flycatcher, Red-breasted Flycatcher, etc. It is indeed a birder’s paradise.